-This is an extended discussion of the question that appeared in the Viewpoints department of the May/June 2012 issue of Dimensions magazine.
+This is an extended discussion of the question that appeared in the Viewpoints department of the November/December 2012 issue of Dimensions magazine.

 My ideal museum experience is memorable.
 It requires only one cool exhibit experience where I spend significant time, engaged in a way that taps into previous interests and expands my thinking.
 It makes me wonder about something and allows me to explore an idea viscerally, using my hands—even my full body.
 Connecting with others (family, friends, or a museum educator) around the phenomenon is important, too, as it shapes and grows my own perspective.
 Yet I have to own the activity, by directing next steps and reflecting on what I did and learned.
 Ideally, I’ve embodied a concept, had my interest piqued, and am primed to explore further.
 In fact, my ideal museum experience is more than memorable.
 I’ve come to care.

 Tracey Wright, senior researcher and developer, TERC, Cambridge, Massachusetts